Arlanthir/notes/programs/Godot.md

 To create a HUD, add a CanvasLayer Node.

+To anchor a Control to somewhere on the screen, set its Control > Anchors.
+E.g.: set Left, Right = End, and Top, Bottom = Begin to anchor a Control to the top right corner of the screen.

 ## Parallax Background

 Add the following nodes: ParallaxBackground > ParallaxLayer > Sprite